Repeating Flows

 • Specific Event (Year End or VAT Return period)

-Currently the available events that can be used for a “specific event” repeating flow are Year End and VAT Return Period.
-When a repeating flow is created using these specific events, the flow reporting periods will be either last complete financial year for “Year End” and last complete VAT period for “VAT Return Period”.
+Currently the available events that can be used for a “specific event” repeating workflow are Year End and VAT Return Period.
+When a repeating workflow is created using these specific events, the workflow reporting periods will be either last complete financial year for “Year End” and last complete VAT period for “VAT Return Period”.

 1. Next the following settings must be set by the user: